 Leather Jewelry Making Tips and 4 Unexpected Ways to Use a Simple Leather Branch

-One of my favorite finds in Tucson earlier this year was the new line of leather components from our friends at LillyPilly Designs.
-Their leather jewelry examples were so inspiring, I had to get a bunch of their leather jewelry-making components to play with, especially since I was (then) slow to warm up to leather jewelry.
-That didn’t last long!
+One of my favorite finds in Tucson this year was the new line of leather components from our friends at LillyPilly Designs.
+Their leather jewelry examples were so inspiring, I had to get a bunch of their leather components to play with, especially since I have been slow to warm up to leather jewelry.
+Consider me warmed up!

 LillyPilly recommends using Crafter’s Pick The Ultimate Glue to glue their leather components, so I figured out how far to open up the ring to fit me and then glued it onto the back of one of LillyPilly’s larger leather birds.
 Once it was dry, I glued a smaller bird on top of the larger one, because the only thing cuter than a bird is a mama bird with a baby bird. #putabirdonit

 Branch as Earrings

 I wrapped aluminum craft wire around two separate leather branches, pierced a hole in the top of each one, added ear wires with jump rings, and voila!
 Simple, inexpensive, lightweight, eye-catching earrings ideal for summer up-dos and ponytails.
 I gave them to a friend who spotted them in my studio before I remembered to take a photo–sorry!
 But you can get the idea with this mockup I made (below), though I used heavier-gauge wire in the originals.